albertgo98/albertgo98/README.md

 - 👋  Hi, I’m Albert Go.
 I’m currently pursuing my Master's in Mechanical Engineering with a Concentration in Robotics and Control at Columbia University.
 I received my Bachelor's in Mechanical Engineering at MIT.
 - 👀  I’m interested in pursuing robotics projects supporting fields of autonomous vehicles, manufacturing, and education.
 - 🌱  I am exploring the Machine Learning and Artificial Intelligence application in robotics.
 - 📫  To reach me, feel free to email me at ag4474@columbia.edu
+- 🔧  Please visit my website to view in more detail some of the projects I have worked on: https://albertgo.carbonmade.com/

 <!---
 albertgo98/albertgo98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.